fm-chen/Summer-Project-Note/README.md

 # Social Media Stance Detection under Fiancial Content
 ## Motivation
-Since the difficulty of true labeling, stance detection, as one of the crucial sub-task of fake content detecion, has been receving more and more attention.
+Since the difficulty of true labeling, <b>stance detection</b>, as one of the crucial sub-task of fake content detecion, has been receving more and more attention.

 ![GitHub Logo](https://dl.dropbox.com/s/xbguwgwyrv74cka/stat.jpg)
 <p>Publications per year on stance detection as searched on Web of Science.
 The following keywords were used for search: “stance detection”, “stance prediction” and “stance classification"</p>